alexgorbatchev/bunyan-rethinkdb/README.md

 `bunyan-rethinkdb` expects the follow:

 * You have already created `bunyan_logs` (or another table configured via `tableName` option)
-* You have already opened your connection
+* You have already opened your connection.
+If the connection is closed, `bunyan-rethinkdb` will try to send the data when connection is (re)opened.

 ```js
 import bunyan from 'bunyan';